Learn more about the speaker lineup for TED2017.

 Danny Hillis is an inventor, scientist, author and engineer.
 While completing his doctorate at MIT, he pioneered the concept of parallel computers that is now the basis for most supercomputers, as well as the RAID array.
 He holds over 100 US patents, covering parallel computers, disk arrays, forgery prevention methods and various electronic and mechanical devices, and he has recently been working on problems in medicine as well.
 He is also the designer of a 10,000-year mechanical clock, and he gave a TED Talk in 1994 that is practically prophetic.
 Throughout his career, Hillis has worked at places like Disney and now Applied Minds, always looking for the next fascinating problem.

-In her work, Jain creates worlds, stories and tools that provoke and inspire us to engage with the precarity of our rapidly changing world.
-Superflux is building tools, methods and commons that can enable us to mitigate the shock of food insecurity and climate change.
-Recently they produced a series of civilian drones, and created a vision of a near-future city where these intelligent machines begin to display increasing autonomy with civic society.
-Among Superflux’s previous projects is a headset allowing blind subjects injected with a light-sensitive virus to develop a kind of “super-sight” sensitive to spectrums that ordinary vision cannot detect.
+Superflux is currently developing tools and strategies that can enable us to mitigate the shock of food insecurity and climate change.
+Recently, they produced a series of civilian drones -- creating a vision of a near-future city where these intelligent machines begin to display increasing autonomy within civic society.

 One of the world's biggest movie stars, Bollywood star Shah Rukh Khan is also an entrepreneur and inspired philanthropist.
 He heads the film production company Red Chillies Entertainments, whose Chennai Express was the highest-grossing film of 2013, and his recent film Raees also topped the box office in India.
 He's also the proud co-owner of two cricket franchises, the Kolkata Knight Riders and the Trinbago Knight Riders.